anycable/anycable-rails/docs/getting_started.md

 > The quickest way to get AnyCable server for production usage is to use our managed (and free) solution: [plus.anycable.io](https://plus.anycable.io)

-Whenever you're ready to push youre AnyCable-backed Rails application to production (or staging), make sure your application is configured the right way:
+Whenever you're ready to push your AnyCable-backed Rails application to production (or staging), make sure your application is configured the right way:

 - Configure Action Cable adapter for production: